Official: Iran to enrich uranium to 60%, highest level ever

-DUBAI, United Arab Emirates (AP) — Iran will begin enriching uranium to 60% purity, higher than the program ever has before, after an attack on its Natanz nuclear facility, an Iranian nuclear negotiator said Tuesday.
+DUBAI, United Arab Emirates (AP) — Iran will begin enriching uranium up to 60% purity after an attack on its Natanz nuclear facility, a negotiator said Tuesday, pushing its program to higher levels than ever before though still remaining short of weapons-grade.

+The announcement marks a significant escalation after the sabotage that damaged centrifuges, suspected of having been carried out by Israel — and could inspire a further response from Israel amid a long-running shadow war between the nations.
+Israeli Prime Minister Benjamin Netanyahu has vowed never to allow Tehran to obtain a nuclear weapon and his country has twice preemptively bombed Mideast nations to stop their atomic programs.

-Abbas Araghchi's comment, quoted by the state-run IRNA news agency, came after Iran’s foreign minister warned that the weekend assault could hurt ongoing negotiations over its tattered atomic deal with world powers.
-Those talks are aimed at finding a way for the United States to re-enter the agreement, the goal of which is to limit Iran’s enrichment of uranium in exchange relief on sanctions.
+Already earlier in the day, Iran’s foreign minister had warned that the weekend assault at Natanz could hurt ongoing negotiations over its tattered atomic deal with world powers.
+Those talks are aimed at finding a way for the United States to re-enter the agreement, the goal of which is to limit Iran’s uranium enrichment in exchange for relief on sanctions.

+Nuclear negotiator Abbas Araghchi, in Vienna to begin informal talks Tuesday night, made a point to make his announcement in English.

+“We believe this round of negotiations is the time for the U.S. to present a list and I hope that I can go back to Tehran with the list of sanctions which should be lifted,” Araghchi told Iranian state television's English-language arm Press TV.
+“Otherwise, I don’t believe we can continue like this.
+Otherwise, it would be a waste of time.”

+He said authorities would add another 1,000 centrifuges to Natanz as well.

+“The damaged centrifuges in Natanz ... would be replaced with more-advanced centrifuges and more-capable centrifuges,” he said.
+“We insist on what we have asked.
+All sanctions should be lifted, we verify and then we go back to full compliance if we are satisfied with the verification process.”

-Iran had been enriching up to 20%.
-That is a short technical step to weapons-grade levels.
+Iran had been enriching up to 20% — even that was a short technical step to weapons-grade levels of 90%.

-The International Atomic Energy Agency said it was aware of the media reports but had no comment at the time.

-Press TV, the Iranian state television’s English-language arm, separately said that the IAEA had been informed of the move.
-It said the enrichment would begin as of Wednesday.

-The broadcaster also quoted the negotiator as saying Iran would introduce another 1,000 centrifuges at Natanz, without elaborating.
+Iran insists its nuclear program is peaceful, though the West and the International Atomic Energy Agency say Tehran had an organized military nuclear program up until the end of 2003.
+However, the nuclear deal prevents it from having enough of a uranium stockpile to be able to pursue a nuclear weapon.

+The talks in Vienna are aimed at reviving America’s role in that agreement, which former President Donald Trump abandoned, and lifting the sanctions he imposed.

+Mikhail Ulyanov, Russia’s ambassador to the IAEA, said that “those who undertook an act of sabotage against the nuclear facility in Natanz probably wanted to undermine the process of” reviving the nuclear accord.

+“They underestimated the possibility of significant ‘side effects,’” he tweeted.
+Russia is a member of the nuclear deal.

-Iran’s Supreme Leader Ayatollah Ali Khamenei had threatened to go to 60% enrichment in February if the country needed.
+The move to 60% had been hinted at in the past.
+Iran’s Supreme Leader Ayatollah Ali Khamenei had threatened to go to that level in February if the country needed.

 “We are determined to develop our nuclear capabilities in line with the needs of the country,” Khamenei said then, according to a transcript of his speech published by his website.
 “For this reason, Iran’s enrichment will not be limited to 20%, and we will take whatever action is necessary for the country.”

 Iran previously had said it could use uranium enriched up to 60% for nuclear-powered ships.
-The Islamic Republic currently has no such ships in its navy.
+However, the Islamic Republic currently has no such ships in its navy.

 Details remained scarce about the weekend attack at Natanz.
 The event was initially described only as a blackout in the electrical grid feeding above-ground workshops and underground enrichment halls — but later Iranian officials began referring to it as an attack.